To understand ADO.Net, analyze the figure shown below.

 Please note that, depending on the provider, the following ADO.NET objects have a different prefix

 The DataSet object is not provider-specific.
 Once we connect to a Database, execute the command, and retrieve data into the .NET application.
-The data can then be stored in a DataSet and work independently of the database. we will discuss DataSet and DataAdapter in later articles.
+The data will be stored in a DataSet and work independently of the database. we will discuss DataSet and DataAdapter in later articles.